cedric-ebia/Shiny_App/README.md

 # **Support Vector Machine - Project**

-Work done by Elie PICAUD and Loïc PALMA for the Spring 2019 class of Big Data Analytics: Support Vector Machine at ESA Master's degree.
+Work done by Elie PICAUD and Loïc PALMA for the Autumn 2019 class of Big Data Analytics: Support Vector Machine at ESA Master's degree.
 The instructor was [Christophe Hurlin](https://www.univ-orleans.fr/deg/masters/ESA/CH/churlin.htm).

 The datasets used in this project is **FREE** and can be found [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).